akshatgoel92/welfare-monitor/README.md

 The SKY programme is a Chattisgarh Government initiative to **expand women's access to mobile phones** in the state.
 Under this programme, **50,00,000 women are going to receive free mobile phones** from MicroMax and phone connectivity from Reliance Jio.
 The beneficiaries will recieve phones at distribution camps run by government officials.

-For this project, the **survey team sampled 7200 women** from among these beneficiaries in Raipur district, Chattisgarh.
-As part of the intevention, our survey team is carrying out supplementary enrollment camps which train women to use the phones they have recieved and explain what to expect in the push calls.
+For this project, the **survey team sampled women** from among these beneficiaries in Raipur district, Chattisgarh.
+As part of the intervention, our survey team is carrying out supplementary enrollment camps which train women to use the phones they have recieved and explain what to expect in the push calls.

 ## Main scripts

-The scrape is based on a collection of scrapy spiders which visit the web-pages on NREGASoft that have the data we need.
+The scrape is based on a collection of scrapy spiders which visit the web-pages on the NREGA MIS that have the data we need.
 The shell scripts in the shell folder deploy the spiders on an AWS EC2 instance.
 The data is stored by the scrape in an AWS MySQL database instance and on AWS S3.
 The main scripts in the repository are described below in order of priority.

 ## NREGA FTO Tracking System

 The NREGA payments process **tracks each transaction** that has to be made under NREGA.
 This **information is digitized** and stored in the **FTO status tracking system.** On the **topmost page** relevant to us, the **total no. of FTOs at each stage** of the NREGA payments process is given.
 Each total has **hyperlinks to the list of FTO nos.** that were added to make up that total.
-These are themselves **hyperlinked to the payments and transaction information on each FTO.** The **scrape follows these hyperlinks** from the top totals to the bottom transactions to get the information we need.
+These are themselves **hyperlinked to the payments and transaction information on each FTO.** The **scrape follows these hyperlinks** from the top totals to the bottom transactions.

 ### scrape

+#### fto_branch.py

+This script is run from **fto_etl_branch.sh**.
+It starts at 1231 am every morning.
+This spider visits Table 8.1.1 directly and scrapes the transactions data from there.
+It is the main scrape which populates the transactions-alt and other associated tables.
+The information from this scrape goes into the dynamic script.
+The reason for this is that we needed to get updated information on the status of an FTO every cycle.
+This just gets all the transactions for the fiscal year every single day.
+It has the following steps:

+* Construct the **FTO URLs** that need to be scraped
+* Open an instance of **headless Chrome**
+* Load the target URLs from the ./scrape/data/ftos.json file
+* The ftos.json file has target URLS for all FTOs which have received the first sign
+* This makes sense because the first sign is the first step where the FTO appears on Table 8.1.1
+* Then scrape every single hyperlink in these target URL - each URL corresponds to one FTO
+* Wait for **response to appear** and scrape **the response**
+* Write scraped data to MySQL DB **via the pipeline**

 #### fto_content.py

+There are multiple places on the MIS where FTOs are tracked.
+Table 8.1.1 does not display the last two digits of a worker's bank account number but the FTO tracking system which is visited by this scrape does.
+Apart from this, the fto-content.py scrape gets all the fields which are scraped by fto-brancg.
 This script is run from **fto_etl.sh**.
 It has the following steps:

 * Take a list of FTO nos from the **fto_queue table** as input
 * Construct the **FTO URLs** that need to be scraped